wso2/reference-implementation-cms0057f/patient-access-api/fhir-service/resources/analytics_README.md

 ## Step 2: Run the patient-access-api service

-After the `Config.toml` is configured properly and the dashboard is imported, you can send a request to any Patient Access API and check the dashboard for visualization.
+After the `Config.toml` is configured properly and the dashboard is imported, you can run the service with `bal run` and after startup you can send a request to a Patient Access API and check the dashboard for visualization.

 > Note: If a request is sent before importing a dashboard (with the required fields in the `.ndjson`), Opensearch index fields will be created acording to the attributes sent in the first log.
-Any new field attributes sent in later logs, will not be shown in the dashboard, unles set manually.
+Any new field attributes sent in later logs, will not be shown in the dashboard, unless set manually.

-If you are deploying in choreo, add the analytics configurations acordingly in the UI while deploying.
+# Try out with WSO2 Asgardeo & Choreo

+In Asgardeo application, you should add the required attributes of the user to be included in the `access_token`.
+> Go inside the application > `Protocol` > `Access Token` > Set Token type to `JWT` > Add required user attributes in `Access Token Attributes`

+In Choreo while deploying Patient Access API ballerina project, add the analytics configurations accordingly in the `Configure & Deploy` UI, and set `Pass end-user attributes to upstream` feature to `Enabled`, in order to generate the `x-jwt-assertion` header and pass it to the deployed FHIR server backend.